 Though they are nowhere near as powerful as any other firearms on this list, pistols have advantages.
 Pistols are the only real easy-to-conceal firearm, ammo is cheap and plentiful, and their accessibility can make them your first line of defense.
 And they’re a lot of fun at the range.

 Any 9mm pistol used by western militaries makes a good choice because there is confidence in their real-world use.
 Pistol caliber carbine rifles can also be chambered in 9mm, using the same ammo for both.
-Apart from .22 cartridges, 9mm is probably the easiest to shoot because of its relatively low recoil, and accuracy is also decent.
+Apart from .22 cartridges, 9mm is probably the easiest to shoot because of its relatively low recoil and decent accuracy.

 If more punch is needed than the 9mm can provide, revolvers chambered for .44 Remington Magnum or .357 Magnum are good options and can pair with lever-action rifles in the same caliber.
 Look for matching rifle and pistol sets.